anisahraza/sales-forecasting-and-decomposition-r/README.md

 ---

 ## Dataset
-The dataset consists of a single time series representing monthly observed values of a process over 504 time points.
+Simulated monthly time series data provided as part of coursework.
+Data files not included in this repository

 ---